kumar303/jstestnet/README.rst

 To-Do
 =====

-A lot!
-In fact, this is probably broken, insecure, and should be viewed as highly experimental.
-Some ideas...

 - Handle unexpected errors in the worker
 - Add some kind of secure test execution to prevent DoS.
 Probably a simple token based thing.